tea2code/fantasy-rts/documentation/plugins/VanillaModel.md

 Load using `frts/ModelFactory` in the `utilities` section of the load file.
 This is also the utility ID.
 It can be found in the static class `ModelIds`.

-Will identify itself by the name `frts::ModelFactory`.
+Will identify itself by the name and type `frts::ModelFactory`.
+It can be also found in the static class `ModelIds`.

 ### Model Reseter